Tuggerah Lakes: Environment

+The northern part of the system has a legacy of industrial usage.
+Colongra Lake, formerly a wetland, was excavated and dammed for fly ash storage for the former Munmorah Power Station.
+Hammond Canal connected the power station to Lake Munmorah, supplying cooling water.

-The lakes are a major resource and provide not only recreational and fishing facilities, but also cooling waters for the Munmorah Power Station.
-It is also the main basin into which all the rivers and streams drain and it receives nutrients, chemicals and sediment from the entire area.
+The lakes are also the main basin into which all the rivers and streams drain and they receive nutrients, chemicals and sediment from the entire area.
 Sediments and nutrients have been discharging into the lakes system for thousands of years although the process has greatly accelerated with urban development.

 Important Bird Area

 The lakes and their immediate surrounds, including the Munmorah State Conservation Area and most of the Wyrrabalong National Park, have been identified as an Important Bird Area (IBA) by BirdLife International because the shallow waters have extensive seagrass beds attracting large numbers of waterbirds, including 1% of the world populations of sharp-tailed sandpipers and chestnut teals.
 The adjacent forests and woodlands provide habitat for endangered swift parrots and regent honeyeaters in the non-breeding season.
 Australasian and black bitterns are sometimes recorded in the IBA. little egrets nest on Curly Island.
 Other birds using the site in relatively large numbers include black swans, curlew sandpipers and red-necked stints.